ACD:

 JURISDICTIONAL ADDRESS:

-which has been assigned by the jurisdiction’s local addressing authority;
+access line, which has been assigned by the jurisdiction's local

 - K -